Mitchel34/Runoff_Forcasting/README.md

     1.  **Hyperband:** Run first for broad exploration (`--tuner hyperband`).
     2.  **Bayesian Optimization:** Run second to refine promising configurations (`--tuner bayesian`).
 -   **Process:** The script trains multiple model versions with different hyperparameter combinations (learning rate, layer sizes, dropout, etc.) on a validation split of the training data, aiming to minimize validation loss.
--   **Output:** The best hyperparameters found are printed to the console.
+-   **Output:** The best hyperparameters found are printed to the console and saved to a JSON file in the `results/hyperparameters/` directory (e.g., `results/hyperparameters/21609641_lstm_best_hps.json`).
+This file can be used to configure the final training in `train.py`.

 **Example Tuning Commands (run from project root):**